josecamachop/MEDA-Toolbox/README.txt

 ﻿MEDA Toolbox for its use in MATLAB.

-Coded by: José Camacho Páez
-GUI by: Elena Jiménez Mañas
-Last modification of this document: 05/Aug/14
+Coded by: José Camacho Páez, Alejandro Pérez-Villegas GUI by: Elena Jiménez Mañas, Rafael Rodríguez Gómez Last modification of this document: 23/Mar/16

 Installation